-The BASIS.ed Secondary School accelerated science and liberal arts curriculum is among the most interesting and rigorous in the country.
-Our curriculum asks students in grades 5–7 to work hard toward their academic potential by developing the critical thinking and intellectual agility crucial to college prep.
-It holds students accountable while assuring guidance from strategic benchmarking and expert teaching.
+The BASIS Curriculum for grades 5–7 features accelerated science and liberal arts studies.
+Students in grades 5–7 work hard to reach their academic potential by developing the critical thinking skills and intellectual agility that are crucial to college prep.
+Teachers hold students accountable for their own organization and work ethic, providing guidance when necessary.

 Training for New BASIS.ed Teachers

 As a new BASIS.ed teacher, you'll receive:

 - Intensive training in the summer before you attend our BASIS.ed Institute.
 There you'll learn about the innovative BASIS Curriculum and how BASIS charter schools inspire—and achieve—academic excellence.